Miamiohlibs/SoftwareCheckout2/README.md

 Run `node logEachCheckout` to (re)generate a json file containing one entry per checkout.
 The results will appear in the `logs/eachCheckout/` folder -- one file per software package, and one file containing all checkouts for all packages.

+### Deidentify all stats

+The `getUsageData` script downloads each day's data into a folder for each software package (e.g. `/logs/AdobeCC`), and the data includes identifying details such as name and email address.
+To deidentify the data, run `node anonymizeStats`.
+This will move each day's data to an "anon" subfolder (e.g. `logs/AdobeCC/anon`), and the identifying LibCal fields will be hashed using the `md5` algorithm.
+The identifiers will still be unique, but they will not be decryptable to reveal the identity of the users.
+All of the other stats functions can read data from both the identifiable folder and the anonymous data folder, so it's ok to have a mix of newer data still identifiable and some older data that has been deidentified.

 ### Total license usage on a daily basis

 Get all usage by date and license category in one file using: `node dailyUsageSummary.js`